WestDRI/rcmodules22/content/julia/julia-12-nbody.md

 +++
-title = "Parallelizing N-body" slug = "julia-10-nbody"
+title = "Parallelizing N-body" slug = "julia-12-nbody"
-weight = 10
+weight = 12
 katex = true
 +++

-In this section I will describe the second project that you can work on this afternoon.
-The project is the **direct N-body solver**.
+In this section I will describe a project that you can work on this afternoon: the **direct N-body solver**.

 Imagine that you place $N$ identical particles randomly into a unit cube, with zero initial velocities.
 Then you turn on gravity, so that the particles start attracting each other.
 There are no boundary conditions: these are the only